Factbox: Who's who on the new EU executive

 COMMISSIONER, CLIMATE ACTION & ENERGY, MIGUEL ARIAS CANETE

 Spain, center-right, 64.
-Left and greens quizzed him hard on family ties to oil industry that they said were a conflict of interest in climate change and energy portfolio.
-Center-left eventually backed him, to fury of Greens, after Timmermans was given a watching brief over "sustainable development".
+Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in this portfolio.
+Center-left eventually backed him, to the fury of the Greens, after Juncker gave Timmermans watching brief over "sustainable development".

 COMMISSIONER, INTERNATIONAL DEVELOPMENT, NEVEN MIMICA

 Croatia, center-left, 61 next week.
-Named commissioner for consumer protection when Croatia joined EU last year.
-A veteran of foreign and trade issues, a doctor in economics.
-Questioned on Monday, he said the EU should be more active in promoting development through aid, be "a player, not a payer".
+Named commissioner for consumer protection when Croatia joined the EU last year.
+A veteran of foreign and trade issues and a doctor in economics.
+Questioned on Monday, he said the EU should be more active in promoting development through aid, be "a player, not a payer."

 COMMISSIONER, COMPETITION, MARGRETHE VESTAGER

 Denmark, centrist, 46.
 Won widespread respect in EU as Copenhagen's economy minister.
-Has vowed not to be bullied by EU governments or big business as she takes on powerful post.
-She displayed a cautiously clear grasp of brief.
+Has vowed not to be bullied by EU governments or big business as she takes on the powerful post.

 COMMISSIONER, TRADE, CECILIA MALMSTROM